 Following the closure of the factory, several of the original fittings were removed until it was renovated in the late 90s.
 A stunning must see building.

 These are the main ancient Egyptian inspired buildings in central London.
-For more Egyptian revival architecture follow my twitter account @braleebatch.
+For more Egyptian revival architecture read my article on Post-Modern Egyptomania.

-All photos taken by Simon Bralee 2017.
-Please feel free to use for non-commercial purposes, but cite me.
+All photos taken by Simon Bralee 2017-2019.
+Please feel free to use for non-commercial purposes, but cite and link to the website if possible.